gpsoft/shiraki/README.md

 - Show image files in the directory one by one
 - Show comment on each image as well
+  - comments are read from `UserComment` entry of Exif meta data
+  - or the comment file
 - Can be operated by keyboard

 ## Usage